Urbici Soler i Manonelles: Life

-The statue Christ the King
+Christ the King statue

 The statue Christ the King was inspired by a papal call for mementos of the 1900th anniversary of the coming of Christ.
 The project was begun at the behest of Father Lourdes Costa, pastor of the Smeltertown parish, which covered both the New Mexico and the Texas sides of the Rio Grande.
-Costa got funding from the Diocese of El Paso to purchase 200 acre from the New Mexico Public Land Office for the statue, and to build a cross.
-Costa first erected a wood cross, then a steel cross built by the efforts of the Smeltertown parish, on the summit of Cerro de Muleros (now called Mount Cristo Rey), the northernmost peak of the Juarez Mountains, located on the border of the United States and Mexico.
+Costa received funding from the Diocese of El Paso to purchase 200 acre from the New Mexico Public Land Office for the statue, and to build a cross.
+Costa first erected a wood cross, then a steel cross built by the efforts of the Smeltertown parish, on the summit of Cerro de Muleros (now Mount Cristo Rey), the northernmost peak of the Juarez Mountains, located on the border of the United States and Mexico.
 Costa, like Soler, was Catalan, and Soler stayed with him while working on the statue.

-The statue is 40 ft tall including a 9 ft base and is composed of concrete, steel and Cordovan cream limestone which was quarried near Austin, Texas.
+The statue is 40 ft tall, including a 9 ft base, and is composed of concrete, steel and Cordovan cream limestone which was quarried near Austin, Texas.
 The blocks were chosen by Soler and winched up the mountain.
-Soler carved it on-site with an air chisel.
+Soler carved it on site with an air chisel.
 The head of the statue is elongated so that the figure appears of natural proportions when viewed from below.
 The statue is not technically a crucifix, as the palms of Christ face downward in a gesture of blessing.
 The statue was completed in 1939 and dedicated in 1940.
 The diocese ran short of money, but Soler completed the front of the statue with his own funds.
+(Note: After the success of the project, Cerro de Muleros (Mule Drivers' Mountain) was renamed Mount Cristo Rey.
+In 1991, a lightning strike damaged the statue and dislodged several limestone blocks, which were retrieved from down the mountainside.)

+On May 7, 2026, the federal government filed an eminent domain claim in the United States District Court of New Mexico.
+The Mexico–United States border wall stops at the base of Mount Cristo Rey, but the federal government argues the wall must be built across the mountain.
+United States Customs and Border Protection officials claimed an offer was made for the land but that the Catholic Church refuses to sell.
+The Diocese of Las Cruces asked a federal judge to stop the action, saying the site is sacred and a wall would block pilgrims from visiting.